GuenterQuast/picoCosmo_dev/README.md

 you may install via *pip install package-<vers\>-<tags\>.whl*.

 ## Configuration and program execution

-To start the program, type `./runCosmo DAQ_xxxx.yaml`, where
+Data Acquisition and Analysis can be started using the graphical interface by typing `./CosmoGui.py xxx.daq`, or  optionally, by directly starting the pyhton script for run execution with the command `./runCosmo xxxx.daq`.
-xxx is the name of the configuration you want to use, either `Cosmo` for the CosMO panels, or `Kanne` for the "Kamiokanne"
+Here, `xxx` is the name of the configuration you want to use, either `Cosmo` for the CosMO panels, or `Kanne` for the `Kamiokanne`
 detector.

-Control is performed via the main window of the BufferManager, which contains the options `Pause`, `Resume`, `Stop` and `EndRun`.
-In stopped state, all windows remain open and Graphs may be saved and log-output inspected.
+After run start, control is performed via the main window of the BufferManager, which contains the options `Pause`, `Resume`, `Stop` and `EndRun`.
+In stopped state, all windows remain open and graphs may be saved and log-output inspected.
 In End-state, all processes are stopped, and consequently all windows disappear.
 Resume running from Stop-state is presently not foreseen.

-A helper script, plotDoublePulses.py, allow to read in stored raw waveforms from the double-pulse search and display as an oscilloscope display.
+A helper script, plotDoublePulses.py, allow to read in stored raw waveforms from the double-pulse search and display them as an oscilloscope display.
 Code to store each picture as a `.png` is included, but commented out.

-The configuration for the `runCosmo.py` is defined in several '.yaml' files.
+The configuration for the `runCosmo.py` is defined in several '.yaml' files contained in sub-directory `config/`.
+The files used for a specific configuration are listed in files of type `.daq`, e.g. `Kanne.daq` for Kamiokanne and `Cosmo.daq` for a run with the
+CosMo panels.

-The fist one contains the overall configuration and specifies configurations for the oscilloscope, the BufferManager and the Pulse Filter.
+The  `.yaml` files specify configurations for the oscilloscope, the BufferManager and the Pulse Filter.
 Here is the example to run with Kamiokanne:

-    # file DAQ_Kanne.yaml
+    # file Kanne.daq
     # --------------------
-    # configuration for runDAQ.py with Kamiokanne
+    # configuration files for Kamiokanne

-    DeviceFile:    PMpulse.yaml     # Oscilloscope configuration file
+    DeviceFile: config/PMpulse.yaml   # Oscilloscope configuration file
-    BMfile:        BMconfig.yaml    # Buffer Manager configuration
+    BMfile:     config/BMconfig.yaml  # Buffer Manager configuration
-    PFfile:        PFconfig.yaml    # Pulse Filter Configuration
+    PFfile:     config/PFconfig.yaml  # Pulse Filter Configuration

 The oscilloscope configuration specifies the oscilloscope model, the active channels and the trigger conditions: